Three public sector leaders on why they work with the voluntary sector

 Getting it wrong, then right

-In a recent invitation that was co-produced for a partnership session in the South West, one community leader fed back that the wording was too statutory, academic and high-level and that it may not attract the smaller, very grounded voluntary and community groups we are so keen to involve and give a voice to.
+In a recent invitation co-produced for a partnership session in the South West, one community leader fed back that the wording was too statutory, academic and high-level and that it may not attract the smaller, very grounded voluntary and community groups we are so keen to involve and give a voice to.

 For example; let’s take the term Sustainability & Transformation Partnership – what is that?
 If not known then groups may be excluded.